 The sound quality is excellent across the frequency range, from rumbling bass to the soaring highs (and plenty in between).

 Downsides?
-The lack of LDAC support is disappointing, while Multipoint – which lets you switch seamlessly between devices – won't arrive until later in the summer.
+The lack of LDAC support is disappointing, while Multipoint – which lets you switch seamlessly between devices – still hasn't arrived.
 But the superb sound and great feature set make these easy to recommend as some of the best Sony earbuds going.

 Read the full Sony WF-C700N review